 A good project manager knows how to "manage multiple projects or tasks and track issues on a daily basis," says Hilary Atkinson, director of the Project Management Office at Force 3, a business solutions provider.

 The difference between the success or failure of a project is often "the difference between a project manager who is highly organized and one who is not," she says.
-"If a project manager is spending more time trying to figure out where information is rather than productively managing their project, failure is eminent."
+"If a project manager is spending more time trying to figure out where information is rather than productively managing their project, failure is imminent."

 Skill No. 2: Take charge and know how to lead.